Market! Market!

 Market!
 Market! (also known as Ayala Malls Market!
-Market!) is a real estate development owned by Ayala Land, a real estate subsidiary of Ayala Corporation and part of the Ayala Malls chain.
-It is located at McKinley Parkway, Bonifacio Global City, Taguig in Metro Manila, Philippines.
-Groundbreaking was conducted in August 2002 and it was opened on September 16, 2004.
-The mall is aimed at the middle market unlike other Ayala malls which caters to the upper socioeconomic class.
+Market!) is a shopping mall complex developed by Ayala Land, the real estate subsidiary of Ayala Corporation, on a lot leased from Bases Conversion and Development Authority, a government-owned and controlled corporation.
+It is operated by its subsidiary, Ayala Malls.
+It is located at McKinley Parkway, Bonifacio Global City, Taguig, Philippines.
+Groundbreaking was conducted in August 2002 and the mall opened on September 16, 2004.
+The mall caters to the middle market, unlike other Ayala malls, which cater to the upper socioeconomic class.

+In May 2024, the Bases Conversion and Development Authority announced that the mall will be redeveloped as a mixed-use development once the lease expires by the end of 2027.

 Location

 Market!
 Market! is located in a 9.7 hectare area across Bonifacio High Street and Serendra.
 It is situated on the former location of the Gen. Douglas MacArthur Staff House.
-The mall underwent several major renovations in view of market competition with SM Prime Holdings' upscale mall, SM Aura Premier, which is located just across 26th Street.
+The mall underwent several major renovations because of market competition with SM Prime Holdings' upscale mall, SM Aura, located just across 26th Street.